If you are using QuickBooks to manage your property management business, knowing how to enter the involved parties can be confusing.

-Enter all of his or her contact information.
+Be sure you enter all of his or her contact information.
 While QuickBooks is a financial software, you can effectively use it as a property management tool if you enter all of the data.
 If the shipping address is different from the billing address, make sure you enter both addresses.

-Second, enter the property owner as a Class.
+Enter the property owner as a Class for tracking purposes.
 As you incur expenses for properties, you will want to know how much was received and spent per owner for each property.
 To enter a new class, open the Lists menu and select Class List.
 Right-click and select New.
 Enter the property owner’s name.

 Lastly, enter the property owner as a vendor to simplify the transferal of the rental income to the property owner and track owner’s proceed.
 Additionally, having property owners enter in your QuickBooks file as vendors allows you to easily calculate 1099s when tax time comes.